Henri heads Northeast as millions gird for winds, flooding - NewsBreak

 Henri heads Northeast as millions gird for winds, flooding

+WESTERLY, R.I. — (AP) — Tropical Storm Henri steamed toward the northeastern U.S. coastline Sunday morning, packing high winds and heavy rains that were projected to leave a wide swath of devastation from New Jersey and New York to Massachusetts.

-SOUTHAMPTON, N.Y. — (AP) — Henri was downgraded from a hurricane to a tropical storm early Sunday, still packing wind gust of up to 75 mph as it began lashing the northeastern U.S. coastline.
+The storm was downgraded from a hurricane to a tropical storm but still packed wind gusts of up to 75 mph.
+Officials warned of the danger of widespread flooding in inland areas as the storm was expected to sweep west from the coast before turning back to the Northeast.

-With the center of the storm projected to pass just off the eastern tip of Long Island by midday, hurricane warnings extended from coastal Connecticut and Rhode Island to the luxurious oceanfront estates of New York’s Hamptons.
+In Newport, the Saunders family was riding out the storm in a home they've owned since the late 1950s and that flooded with 5 feet of water during Superstorm Sandy nine years ago.

+“This house has been through so many hurricanes and so many things have happened,” Cherie Saunders, 68, said.
+“We’re just going to wait and see what happens.”

-The storm had maximum sustained winds of 70 mph (110 kph) in an 8 a.m.
-EDT update from the U.S. National Hurricane Center, just shy of hurricane status.
+The storm had maximum sustained winds of 70 mph (110 kph), the U.S. National Hurricane Center reported Sunday morning, just shy of hurricane status.
 The highest winds measured were 75 mph (121 kph) off the coast of Rhode Island.

 Experts warned that the storm's biggest threat likely won't come from wind but from storm surge and inland flooding, caused by what are expected to be heavy and sustained rains.
 Some of the highest rain totals were expected inland.